COVID-19 Campus Update

 The Financial Aid office calculates Pell award amounts based on verified attended hours enrolled for each quarter at the end of the drop/add period.

-If a student does not being attendance in all of his/her classes, resulting in a change in the student's enrollment status, Platt College recalculates the student's award based on the lower enrollment status.
+If a student does not being attendance in all of their classes, resulting in a change in the student's enrollment status, Platt College recalculates the student's award based on the lower enrollment status.

 Attendance at Platt College is measured by: